brodieaustin/avalon-novel/index.markdown

 ###

 With Ms. Reedy gone, Tara wasn't sure what she would do with her days, or what remained of her days.
+The only bright spot during the slow passing of these dull days was the delivery of her new dress.
+When it was taken to her room, she opened the box and felt her heart race in excitment, but as soon as she closed it back up, the moment passed and the dress faded from her mind.

 There was no news about Avalon and her recovery.
 The doctor had not visited again, leading Tara to assume that Avalon would get better sooner rather than later.
 Tara wanted to search her out.
 Avalon's room remained empty.
 Tara knew this after checking it several times throughout the day.
-She assumed that Avalon was still in the tower.
-Going there wasn't a possibility since the tower was off limites to her.
+She assumed that Avalon was still in the observatory.
+Going there wasn't a possibility since the observatory was off limites to her.

-Tara knew that the tower was central to her father's work, but she didnt' fully understand how.
+Tara knew that the observatory was central to her father's work, but she didnt' fully understand how.
 After all, he spent most of his time in the study in the cottage, doing whatever he did there.
-But always upon Avalon's returned he would disppaer for the tower, sometimes for long stretches of time.
+But always upon Avalon's returned he would disppaer for the observatory, sometimes for long stretches of time.
 He would be back in his office, then disappaer again.
 Once Avalon left again on another journey, he would settle back into his routine in the house.

-She also knew that others in the household held the tower to be a place to be feared, at least avoided.
+She also knew that others in the household held the observatory to be a place to be feared, at least avoided.
 Many avoided talking about it altogether.
 As she paced around the house, she thought more about her father's passing comment that he had kept too much from her.

 As she turned over this comment in her mind, she wondered what he meant by that.
 She could assume it had something to do with Avalon, with his position.
 But beyond that she had so few bits of knowledge to cling on to to even start to speculate.
 She knew she lived a sheltered life and didn't understand much of the outside world.
 Avalon made that clear, even Ms. Reedy made that clear.
 But that restless desire to burst out into the world that she felt so often, as recently as the other day, suddenly changed into something more unsettling.
 Tara began to look at her immediate surroundings and feel that maybe things weren't as they seemed.